Here are some common questions frequently asked by Parents, Guardians and Educators about our fair and participants' science fair projects.

 Students from grades 7-12 will be judged to determine what projects are at the level necessary for the Canada Wide Science Fair.

 Some assistance can be given, however each project should represent the ideas and work of the child.
+Read how parents can help their child.

 Science fair projects are just as much about learning how to develop a question, predicting what is going to happen, experimenting and developing conclusions as it is about the science itself.
 Encourage your child to ask questions and use the many resources available.